How AAS Press Conferences Happen

 An AAS briefing lasts no more than 1 hour.
 Each participant speaks for 6 to 8 minutes, such that all the presentations combined take only about 30 minutes, leaving another 30 minutes or so for Q&A.

-All presenters sit at a table (often on a raised platform) at the front of the room; in front of each seat we put a card giving that speaker’s name and affiliation so that journalists don’t get confused about who’s who.
+At in-person meetings, all presenters sit at a table (usually on a raised platform) with a speaker's podium at one end; in front of each seat we put a card giving that speaker’s name and affiliation so that journalists don’t get confused about who’s who.
+Behind us all is a large "step-and-repeat" AAS logo banner.
+At virtual meetings, I ask all participants to use the same AAS logo virtual background that I use, if possible, to more effectively simulate us all being together on a stage.

-The AAS Press Officer, or the AAS Media Fellow, or the Editor of AAS Nova opens the briefing, perhaps make a few announcements relevant to the press corps, and introduces the topic and the speakers.
+The AAS Press Officer, or the AAS Media Fellow, or the Editor of AAS Nova opens the briefing, perhaps makes a few announcements relevant to the press corps, and introduces the topic and the speakers.
 Each speaker then gives their presentation, one after the other.
 After the last presentation the floor is opened for questions from the audience, including any reporters who are participating via the webcast.

 Another Type of Briefing